 Dr. Lee's first priority is providing compassionate, quality care.
 She believes hair restoration can change lives, and, at the Quatela Center for Hair Restoration, shes seen it firsthand.
 Having trained under Dr. Quatela, she has mastered advanced hair transplant surgical technology and technique and creates remarkable results for her hair loss patients.

-How does PRP work?
 PRP stimulates the hair follicles so that hair can regrow by promoting healing and the formation of new cell growth.
 It's also effective in stimulating inactive hair follicles that have stopped growing to revert back into the growth phase.
 Results vary for each individual patient; however, PRP therapy has been found to be effective in a variety of medical procedures.

-How is the PRP procedure performed?
 During your consultation, we will review your health history, explore your history of hair thinning or hair loss, and, based on this information, decide whether you are a candidate for PRP.
 If you are a candidate, you will meet with our patient consultant, who will review the cost of the procedure and schedule a date for your first PRP procedure.

 The day of the procedure, the first step is to have a small sample of your blood drawn.
-After it has been collected, it will be spun down in a centrifuge to separate out the PRP.
+After it has been collected, it will be spun down in a centrifuge using the EmCyte® system to separate out the PRP.
 A local anesthetic will be used to numb the scalp.
 Lastly, Dr. Quatela or Dr. Lee will inject the PRP directly into the area of the scalp where it is needed.

-How many sessions of PRP are necessary?
 The number of sessions depends on the amount of loss and your desired results.
 PRP can be performed multiple times every couple of months or as a 1-time treatment.
 Subsequent procedures can be discussed with Dr. Quatela or Dr. Lee.

-Is there downtime associated with the PRP procedure?
 There is no downtime after a PRP treatment.
 Once the local anesthetic wears off, which may take a few hours, the scalp may be slightly tender, but patients do not associate much pain with the procedure.
 Patients can drive themselves home after a treatment, and exercise is restricted for the rest of the day after treatment.